tache/homeassistant-kidde/README.md

 ## HACS Installation

 1. Follow the [HACS instructions][hacs_custom_repo] for a custom repo, using https://github.com/tache/homeassistant-kidde as the URL
-1. Restart your HomeAssistant instance
+2. The **Kidde HomeSafe** integration should now show up in HACS; click on it and select **Download** --> **Download**
+3. Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Kidde"
+4. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Kidde"
-1. Configuration is done in the UI
+5. Configuration is done in the UI

 You may get a notification from the Kidde app once you complete setup; either ignore or `ALLOW` it.
-Selecting `DENY`` may prevent this integration from updating.
+Selecting `DENY` may prevent this integration from updating.

 <!---->